-When you’re trying to save money on a tight budget, the usual instinct is to cut out as many expenses as you can.
+When you’re trying to save money on a tight budget, your instinct may be to cut as many expenses as you can.
 You cancel your cable, try to patch up old clothes, and spend less at the grocery store.
 And above all, you don’t buy yourself anything new.

-Overall, this is a sound plan, but there are a few exceptions.
-In some specific cases, investing a little money up front can help you save money in the long run.
-Here are some examples of small items you can buy for $100 or less that have the potential to save you much more than that over time.
+Overall, it’s a sound plan, but there are a few exceptions.
+In some cases, investing a little money upfront can save you in the long run.
+There are many examples of small items you can buy for $100 or less that have the potential to save you much more than that over time.

 Small Purchases That Cut Your Food Costs